Mikejo5000/vsts-docs-pr/docs/work/track/build-test-integration.md

 **Notes**
 1. Do not customize the pick list for these fields.
 The system accepts only those values listed.
 2. By adding a `GLOBALLIST` element to the `FIELD` definition, you can provide a drop-down menu of builds that users can choose from.
 To learn how, see [Fields that support integration with test, build, and version control](https://msdn.microsoft.com/en-us/library/ms194965.aspx).
-3. Requires TFS 2013.2 or TFS 2013.3 to be installed on the application-tier server and existing team projects to be updated to support Shared Parameters.
+3. Requires TFS 2013.2 or TFS 2013.3 to be installed on the application-tier server and existing projects to be updated to support Shared Parameters.
 To learn more, see Configure features after a TFS upgrade.
-4. Requires TFS 2013.3 to be installed on the application-tier server and existing team projects to be updated to support Test Plan and Test Suite.
+4. Requires TFS 2013.3 to be installed on the application-tier server and existing projects to be updated to support Test Plan and Test Suite.

 ## Additional fields